jhein1892/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.
 Responsive on both mobile, tablet and desktop.

-Tweeter allows users to post ananymous tweets with generated users and avatars.
+Tweeter allows users to post anonymous tweets with generated users and avatars.

 Some additional features that have been added:
 - Animated navigation bar